hvpatel96/bime535Primer/3-cds.md

 What is computerized provider order entry? | HealthIT.gov. (n.d.).
 Retrieved May 19, 2019, from https://www.healthit.gov/faq/what-computerized-provider-order-entry
 Luger, G. F. (2005).
 Artificial intelligence: structures and strategies for complex problem solving.
 Pearson education.

+# Additional questions:
-## What is Clinical Decision Support?
+What is Clinical Decision Support?
-## What is CPOE and how does it relate to CDS?
-## What is the history of CDS?
-## What are some current implementations of CDS?
+What are some current implementations of CDS?
-## Many Clinical Decision Support systems are currently in use across the country and the world.
+Many Clinical Decision Support systems are currently in use across the country and the world.
-## What successes and failures have current implementations seen?
+What successes and failures have current implementations seen?
-## What are the important issues, benefits, and lessons learned?
+What are the important issues, benefits, and lessons learned?
-## What are the challenges related to socio-cultural factors?
+What are the challenges related to socio-cultural factors?